diglet48/FOC-Stim/docs/focstim-v3-flashing.md

 A hardware bug prevents the firmware from starting normally.
 Use one of these methods to start the firmware:
 * Use the ozone debugger to 'reset program to main (F4)'.
 * Short the SCL pin to ground, then reboot the board by shorting the reset pin or flip the power switch.
 * Use STM32CubeProgrammer to set option bit `nSWBOOT` to 0.
 You can then boot the board normally.
-Only do this if you have a jtag probe!
+Only do this if you have a debug probe!

 # Battery